Anna Cristoni-Apel, PGDip Couns C&YP, Dip Couns, MBACP

 Counselling came into my life as a second career after many years as a choir conductor and a Steiner School music teacher, both in my home country, Italy, and in Europe (France, Germany and finally the UK).
 During my years as a musician I became more and more aware of how our mental well-being influences our artistic expression; as a teacher, I clearly saw the impact of mental health in pupils’ learning abilities.

-After the move to Wales I briefly joined The Almond Tree in Merthyr Tydfil, a charity offering counselling to young people.
-I decided to dedicate more time to young clients and enrolled at the University of South Wales, achieving a Post Graduate Diploma in Counselling Children and Young People.
+After the move to Wales, I decided to dedicate more time to young clients and enrolled at the University of South Wales, achieving a Post Graduate Diploma in Counselling Children and Young People.

-My areas of interest include Family Constellations and Biographical Counselling; spirituality is also an important theme both in my practice and in my life.
+I am particularly interested in spirituality, and in any form of creativity.
 I believe in the importance of expressing ourselves through music, using our natural voice: for several years I have been running music workshops to explore how singing together can improve our well-being and enhance our personal development.

 - BACP accredited register no 041317

 - PGDip in Counselling Children and Young People, University of South Wales (2016)

 - Diploma in Counselling, Wealden College, Crowborough, East Sussex (2011) – BACP accredited

 - Waldorf Teacher training course, Bologna, Italy (2003)

 - Choir Conducting, Piano and Singing, Conservatorio “G. Verdi”, Milano, Italy (1988)

 Online Counselling, Sand Tray Therapy, Trauma Therapy, Safeguarding Children and Young People, Family Constellations, Biographical Counselling, Mindfulness, Play Therapy, Domestic Violence, Addiction Counselling, Neglect and Abuse, Sexual Exploitation, Internet Safety.